Looking for more great stuff for kids? Visit Energy Kids by the U.S. Energy Information Administration.

 This HTML based resource includes U.S. maps covering all ten energy sources, energy production, energy consumption, and more!
 These maps are an excellent resource for any energy- related discussion or multi-disciplinary activity.

-Wonders of Magnets
+Wonders of Magnets (e-publication)

 Students explore the basics of magnets and magnetism through background reading and hands-on center-based experiments.